Willi Resetarits

-Wilhelm Resetarits (21 December 1948 – 24 April 2022), better known as Willi Resetarits and Ostbahn Kurti, was an Austrian singer, comedian and human rights activist.
+Wilhelm Resetarits (21 December 1948 – 24 April 2022), better known as Willi Resetarits and Ostbahn Kurti, was an Austrian folk and early Austropop singer, actor-comedian and human rights activist.

 Biography

 Resetarits was born in Stinatz in the Austrian state of Burgenland.
 His family moved to Vienna when he was three.
 He studied sports and English studies intending to become a teacher, but his successful career as a musician intervened.